The Lamb (album): Release

 On July 13, 2018, the first single "Destroyer" was released.
 On August 21, 2018, West released the second single from the album, "Water Over Sex".
 West explained the song and the release of the album: "The Lamb was written during a time of intense paranoia after a home invasion, deaths of loved ones and general violence around me and my friends.
 I started to frequently and vividly imagine the end of the world, often becoming too frightened to leave my house."
 The third single "Dove" was released on September 10, 2018, along with the announcement of the new album.
 On September 28, 2018, the music video for "Scary Movie" was released.

 Tour

 In support of the album, West announced an American tour from November 2018 to February 2019.

 Critical reception

 The Lamb was met with "generally favorable" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 75, based on 7 reviews.
-Aggregator Album of the Year gave the release a 80 out of 100 based on a critical consensus of 8 reviews.
+Aggregator Album of the Year gave the release an 80 out of 100 based on a critical consensus of 8 reviews.